pypa/flit/doc/flit_ini.rst

       requires = requests (>=2.6)
             configparser; python_version == '2.7'

-description-file
+dev-requires
+  Packages that are required for development.
+This field is in the same format as ``requires``.

+  These are not (yet) encoded in the wheel, but are used when doing ``flit install``. description-file
   A path (relative to the .ini file) to a file containing a longer description of your package to show on PyPI.
 This should be written in `reStructuredText